 The flat terrain and good condition of the roads makes getting around by bike easy, although it does get hot.
 Check out West Bay Loop for tours and bike rentals.

 We have set out the best activities with a rough time allowance to help you make the most of your day in Cayman.
 We've partnered with many businesses to offer exclusive discounts.
 Be sure to mention EXPLORE when booking to receive your discount.

 If your idea of heaven is relaxing on a gorgeous white sandy beach then you’re in luck as Grand Cayman delivers with the famous Seven Mile Beach and a number of others for you to while away the hours on.

 Seven Mile Beach – This is Grand Cayman’s best known and most popular beach.
 The water is warm and calm so perfect for swimming, snorkelling and all watersports.
 The beach is lined with beach bars, hotels and water sports operators, however it is long and wide enough not to feel crowded.

-If you would like to spend the day on the beach then there are a number of beachside bars that will, for a small fee, let you use their sun loungers and set up camp for the day.
-They all offer great food and drink options plus access to beach toys and activities.
-Tiki Beach is one such option and is a wonderful beachside bar and restaurant.
-It offers sun loungers by the water’s edge, showers, changing rooms, a variety of watersports and has the island’s largest cocktail menu.
-Other options include Royal Palms, Surfside Beach Bar and Calico Jack’s.
-It takes approximately 10-15 minutes in a bus or taxi to get to any of these options.
+Royal Palms is a wonderful beachside bar and restaurant.
+It offers sun loungers by the water’s edge, showers, changing rooms, a variety of watersports and a fantastic food and drinks menu.
+It takes approximately 10-15 minutes in a bus or taxi to get to Royal Palms.
 How long you stay is up to you!